akokkin/playwrightTests/Task1.md

 2. Ensure the registration form accepts valid Email addresses, Passwords, First Name, Last Name.
 3. Ensure the registration form does not accept same email address and password inputs.
 4. Ensure the registration form does not accept different inputs in password fields
+5. Ensure the registration form does not accept same incorrect password formats.
-5. Ensure all the mandatory fields are completed.
+6. Ensure all the mandatory fields are completed.
-6. Ensure the form submits successfully and creates a new account.
+7. Ensure the form submits successfully and creates a new account.
-7. Ensure the user is logged in and navigated to their account page.
+8. Ensure the user is logged in and navigated to their account page.

 #### Login:
 Scenario: User logs in successfully using valid credentials.